tkallinger/KeplerRGpeakbagging/STELLAR/README.md

 - *f_nyg*: Nyquist frequency of the power density spectrum.
 Default value is the 2min TESS observations.
 - *verbose*: to supress the plenty of UltraNest output set it to *False*

-STELLAR has the following class methods:
+STELLAR has the following class methods (which build on each other - so keep the order):
 ***
 ### Granulation background fit
 ```